-FACULTY AND STAFF VEHICLES Motor vehicles parked on University property or streets by faculty or staff members must display a permit, which is obtained from the Parking and ID Card Services Office in the Hughes-Trigg Student Center, Suite 216.
-The permit will be displayed on the inside of the front windshield, on the lower RIGHT hand side adhered to the glass.
-On motorcycles, the permit should be displayed in any conspicuous place.
+Motor vehicles parked at any time on University property or streets by students, faculty, or staff must display a current permit, which is obtained from the Parking and ID Card Services Office.
+Permits must not be falsified, transferred to another person, forged, or altered.